culturesofknowledge/emplaces/design/display.md

 ### Core and Additional Metadata

-There are two main sources for data in EM Places. _Core metadata_ is periodically drawn by API from reference gazetteers (currently: GeoNames, Getty TGN) and will be comprised of:
+We envision several sources for data in EM Places. _Core metadata_ is periodically drawn by API from reference gazetteers (currently: GeoNames, Getty TGN) and will be comprised of:

 * Preferred Place Name
 * Alternative Names (all entries are indexed, not all languages are displayed)
 * Location (lat/long is displayed, and polygons where available for regions)
-* Current administrative/political hierarchy and labels
+* Current administrative/political hierarchy (with labels under consideration for a future version)
-* Related Resources (corresponding entries in other gazetteers)
+* Authorities (corresponding entries in other gazetteers)

 This core metadata will form the spine of the gazetteer.
 This is data which EM Places will accept 'as is' without editing (though, as noted above, not everything indexed for search purposes will also be displayed in the individual place entry – GeoNames records  alternative names in many languages).
 The intent is that EM Places will be able to refresh this data at regular intervals (e.g. bi-annually) with minimal editorial oversight in order to benefit from corrections/additions upstream.

-By contrast, _additional metadata_ is primarily further historical context and data (i.e. over and beyond core metadata) contributed to the gazetteer by individual researchers and projects, which will need to be reviewed by EM Places editors.
+By contrast, _additional metadata_ is primarily further historical context and data (i.e. over and beyond core metadata) contributed to the gazetteer by individual researchers and projects, which will first need to be reviewed by EM Places editors.
 Examples of additional metadata would include data on historical calendars, historical hierarchies, bibliographic entries, and historical maps.

-See also the section on 'Related Places' below, for an early discussion of what may need to become a third class of metadata.
+See also the section on 'Related Places' below, for an early discussion of what may become a third class of additional metadata.

-### Uncertainties
+### Uncertainties (TBD)

 Data on calendars, and on historical hierarchies (only) will need to be optionally marked as any combination of 'Uncertain', 'Inferred', and 'Approximate'.
 TBD how to indicate this in the interface (possibly using a set of symbols, and possibly only in the associated 'Source' pop-up).

 ## Preferred Place Name; alternative names

-**Priority:** High

-**Source:** Core Data

-The default/preferred place name and its alternate names will come from the reference gazetteers.
+The default/preferred place name and its alternate names will come from the reference gazetteer.
 All alternative names and their labels will be stored and indexed but only some will be displayed.

 For example, while we can allow users to search for and find places using a Persian transliteration of a place (Opole: اوپوله) there is no need to display this particular transliteration in the list of alternative names.
 For the display list, alternative names will be drawn from a short list of major European languages and historical forms (i.e. Latin).
 Next, the list of alternative names will be compared with one or more additional gazetteers.
 From this these lists, a merged set of unique alternative names will finally be shown.
 This is to avoid having to list multiple, identical instances of e.g 'Opole' for the many language transliterations supported by GeoNames.
 The language label(s) for an alternative name should be revealed on mouseover.

 ## Current Hierarchy

-**Priority:** High

-**Source:** Core Data

-The administrative/political hierarchy for a current place provided by the reference gazetteer.
+The administrative/political hierarchy ('polity') for a current place provided by the reference gazetteer(s).
 Note that GeoNames only provides data for ADM1, ADM2 etc. It does not attempt to label these as states, provinces, counties etc. However, Getty TGN does provide this information.
-Therefore, when these are imported, an attempt should be made to automatically match these, and flag them to an editor for subsequent review.
+Unfortunately, Getty and GeoNames sometimes disagree on the depth of the hierarchy making automatic matching of Getty labels to GeoNames hierarchies difficult.
+For this reason v1 will not attempt to match places with labels.
+We may return to this in a future revision of EM Places or perhaps make us of generic labels (as appears to have been done by Mapzen for their ['Who's on First'][13] open-access dataset – see, for example, [their entry for Opele][14]).

-By definition, a historical (i.e. former) place can’t display its administrative hierarchy here – instead, a placeholder message will refer the user to the section on ‘Historical Hierarchies’.
+By definition, a historical (i.e. former) place can’t display its administrative hierarchy here – instead, a placeholder message could refer the user to the section on ‘Historical Hierarchies’.
+Alternatively, we may use this area to highlight the period of the historical place

 Further discussion is required on what will constitute core data for historical places.

 ## Location

-**Priority:** High

-**Source:** Core Data

-The representative center point for a place displayed as decimal lat/long and degrees (image just shows decimal).
+The representative center for a place displayed as decimal lat/long and degrees (image just shows decimal).
 It should be accompanied by a link allowing the URI to be copied as decimal lat/long on mouseclick.
 What will be copied should be revealed on mouseover.

 We will not attempt to override what GeoNames considers to be the representative point for a current place.
+For a historical place, an editor will decide where to locate the center (e.g. Vienna for the Habsburg Empire).
+TBD how to capture a representative historical location can changing over time.
+We also need to think about what to do if we were to have temporal polygons for historcal places.

 ## Citation

-**Priority:** High

-**Source:** Generated

 A simple means to represent the canonical URI as an academic citation, in several standard bibliographic formats and copy it on mouseclick for reuse.
 What will be copied should be revealed on mouseover, allowing the user to see in advance what the entry will look like in the different citation styles.
+We had initially considered using [BibTeX][15] as a generic bibliography interchange format.
+However, [RIS][16] and/or [CSL][17] are more curent and may be more appropriate.

 ## Permanent URI